jspsych/jsPsych/docs/markdown_docs/features/record-browser-interactions.md

 }
 ```

-You can specify a custom function that is called whenever one of these events occurs in the jsPsych.init() method.
+You can specify a custom function, in the jsPsych.init() method, that is called whenever one of these events occurs

 ```javascript
 jsPsych.init({